cue-lang/cuelang.org/content/examples/shortcodes/code-tabs/en.md

 {{< /code-tab >}}
   {{< /code-tabs >}}

-### 2 tabs in top-left, 1 in bottom-left and 1 in top-right
+### 2 tabs in top-left, 1 in bottom-left and 1 in right

 {{< code-tabs >}}